Übersetzung durch Neil Mussett

 Provisions not to be applied

-Sections 5 to 11 shall not be applicable to the tasks assigned to the senior judicial officer in accordance with sections 29 and 31.
+Sections 5 to 11 do not apply to the tasks assigned to the senior judicial officer in accordance with sections 29 and 31.

 Section 33